Portfolio-Adv-Software/.github/README.md

 1.6 Sprint 5

 I wrote code to test my application.
-I integrate this into my pipeline.
+I integrated this into my pipeline.
 The tests see if my authservice works properly and returns the appropiate codes when needed.

 ![image](https://github.com/Portfolio-Adv-Software/.github/assets/78910809/6f807477-0a8c-4955-a1e5-232323963f84)